Mässmogge

-Mässmogge are thumb-sized, hazelnut praline-filled sugar candies.
+Mässmogge is a Swiss thumb-sized, hazelnut praline-filled sugar candies.
 They are a regional and seasonal specialty of Basel, Switzerland, where they are made and sold at around the time of the autumn fair.

 Name

 "Mässmogge" and its spelling variants "Mässmögge", "Mässmocke" or "Messmocken" are words in Basel German, the local dialect.
 "Mäss-" refers to the Messe, the fair at which the candy is sold, while "Mogge" is derived from the Middle High German word Mocken, meaning "big piece" or "lump".

 Description and economic significance

 An open Mässmogge, showing the hazelnut praline filling.

 Mässmogge are about 5.5 cm long, 2 cm wide and weigh about 14 g.
 They consist of a striped, colored, rather soft sugar candy shell in various flavors (chocolate, lemon, strawberry, etc., corresponding to the shell's color), and of a soft hazelnut praline mass at the center, which has a more pronounced flavor than the shell.

 A variant, the Glasmogge ("lump of glass") has no hazelnut filling.
 It consists only of a piece of sugar candy, which is normally green and peppermint-flavored.

 As of 2008, about one million Mässmogge are produced annually, of which 70% are the hazelnut-filled variant.
 Half of the production is sold to market traders visiting fairs across Switzerland, although most Mässmogge are sold at the Basel autumn fair.
 The other half is produced for retail and specialty stores mostly in and around Basel and Solothurn.